Scientific interests: Marine palynology, Dinoflagellate cysts, Palynostratigraphy, Palaeoclimate reconstructions

 2014/2015 and 2015/2016: maternity leaves

-2013: Principal investigator in scientific project on Campanian to Maastrichtian section in Zumaia, northern Spain.
+2013: Principal investigator in a scientific project on Campanian to Maastrichtian section in Zumaia, northern Spain.
 The project was conducted in collaboration with the Basque Coast UNESCO Global Geopark and Universidad de Zaragoza, Spain.
 Funded by ING PAN (internal award for young scientists).
 Project title: Dating of the Campanian/Maastrichtian transition at Zumaia section, based on palynological record.
 Grant no.: 18/2013.

 2012: Scientific consultant on terrestrial palynology at the international petroleum industry, Conwy, Great Britain.